diossystem/multicasting/README.md

 These handlers must implement the MulticastingEntity interface.

-### Property containing values
+### Property containing a value

-You must define the ```$propertyOfEntityValues``` variable.
+You must define the ```$propertyForEntity``` variable.
 It contains a property of the model to get values for instances of entities (handlers).
 It is used during initialization an instances.

 ```php